 Cooperation under the Paris Agreement

-Within the Paris Agreement, all countries have drawn up their own nationally determined contributions (NDCs), setting individual targets for emission reductions..
+Within the Paris Agreement, all countries have drawn up their own nationally determined contributions (NDCs), setting individual targets for emission reductions.
 As opposed to the Kyoto Protocol, all countries under the United Nations Convention on Climate Change (UNFCCC) now have a common cause to undertake ambitious efforts to combat climate change.
 The long-term target of the Paris agreement – to limit global warming to well below 2 °C compared to pre-industrial levels, aiming for 1.5 °C – requires countries increase their ambition over time.
 This means that countries are expected to update their NDCs once every five years.

-The Paris Agreement's Article 6 recognizes the possibility for voluntary cooperation among countries in order to raise their ambition.
-The rules for such cooperation are nevertheless still under negotiation.
-The Swedish Energy Agency have commissioned by the Swedish government to finance initiatives that develop new types of international cooperation under the Paris Agreement, especially under Article 6.
+Article 6 of the Paris Agreement recognizes the possibility for voluntary cooperation among countries in order to raise their ambitions.
+The Swedish Energy Agency (SEA) has been commissioned by the Swedish government to finance initiatives that develop new forms of international cooperation under the Paris Agreement, especially within its Article 6.

 In December 2018, the Parties adopted a rulebook for the Paris Agreement.
 The rulebook describes how the Paris Agreement should be implemented and contains common guidelines for planning, communication, methodology, reporting, evaluation, and review.

 At first, the Parties were not able to agree upon all the parts of the rulebook.
 Instead, the negotiations were first completed in November 2021, when the Parties reached an agreement regarding the rules for international cooperation within Article 6, among other previously unresolved issues.
 Article 6 enables bilateral cooperation between countries and contains a new market mechanism for global trading with emissions.